wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include l18n.html %}
 {% include _toc.html %}

-I created <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">this</a> to help me prepare for Kubernetes exams.
+I created <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">this</a> to help me to both prepare for Kubernetes exams and to work as an SRE.

+I hope to make this complex material easier to understand quickly.

-I've tried to provide insightful commentary around carefully sequenced hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial aimed to make you productive.
+The aim here is to provide insightful commentary around carefully sequenced hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial aimed to make you productive.

 I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.

-That's how I hope to make this complex material easier to understand quickly.

 NOTE: This article is now a "starter set" actively undergoing additions.